squaresLab/squaresLab.github.io/research.md

 this page at
 [https://github.com/squaresLab/squaresLab.github.io](https://github.com/squaresLab/squaresLab.github.io).

-We try to be reasonably thorough, but note that this page does not attempt list every paper squaresLab has ever published; see [publications](/publications) for a complete list.
+We try to be reasonably thorough, but note that this page does not attempt to reference every paper squaresLab has ever published; see [publications](/publications) for a more complete list.

 ## Program Transformation and Repair